outlawCoder223/stonks_CLI/README.md

 ## Usage

-- Set a `FINNHUB_API_KEY` environment variable to your Finnhub API key
+- Set a `FINNHUB_API_KEY` environment variable to your Finnhub API key.
+Here's a [post](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables) to explain how to do this if you forgot.

 - Run `stonks <ticker>` where the ticker is any valid stock ticker symbol.

-- Run `stonks -p <ticker>` to enabling polling mode.
-This will refresh the price every 10 seconds.
+- Use a `-p` flag to enable a refresh every 10 seconds: `stonks -p <ticker>`

 ## Dependancies